 Here, only explanations are given.
-For information on where to find detailed instructions for a specific key word, please see the Index section.
-It is only available in the PDF version of this manual.
+For information on where to find detailed instructions for a specific key word, see the Index section.

 The monitoring data of a sensor is shown in sensor channels.
-For example, for sensors that measure network traffic, there is one channel each for traffic in and traffic out.
+For example, for sensors that measure network traffic, there is one channel each for traffic in, traffic out, and traffic total.
 You can set various triggers for each channel, so you can define sensor status changes or notifications based on the monitoring data received.